giampaolo/psutil/docs/devguide.rst

 All style and formatting checks are automatically enforced both **locally on each `git commit`** and **remotely via a GitHub Actions pipeline**.

-- A **Git commit hook**, installed with `make install-git-hooks`, runs all formatters and linters before each commit.
-The commit is rejected if any check fails.
 - **Python** code follows the `PEP-8`_ style guide.
 We use `black` and `ruff` for formatting and linting.
 - **C** code generally follows the `PEP-7`_ style guide, with formatting